-Forging a new route from north to south through the Chilean Andes, this trekking expedition will combine fresh trails and parts of the renowned existing Condor Circuit to connect four volcanoes straddling the Argentina border.
+Crossing from north to south through the Chilean Andes, this trekking expedition will combine wrangler’s trails, mountain paths and parts of the renowned existing Condor Circuit to connect four volcanoes straddling the Argentina border.

 - Wilderness journey through the Andes.

 - Summit attempts on active volcanoes.

 - Wild camp and swim in mountain lakes.

 - Look out for condors soaring overhead.